xenya52/game/README.md

 # TODOS
+- Rework movement functions for the command pattern
 - Add a background color
 - Make a better
 - Add moods to the game that impacts strength health and basic needs